infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Credentials
 -----------

-The _infinit-credentials_ binary manages the credentials for your cloud services.
+The _infinit credentials_ binary manages the credentials for your cloud services.
 Cloud services, such as Amazon Web Services, Google Cloud Storage and Dropbox, can be used to add storage to your networks.
 Infinit considers these cloud services as basic and unprivileged datastores that are used to store blocks of encrypted data.

 _**NOTE**: Because this binary requires the Hub for some types of credentials (such as Dropbox and Google), you may need to register your user on the Infinit Hub.
 For more information, please refer to the <a href="#user">User</a> section, more specifically how to <a href="#sign-up-on-the-hub">Sign up on the Hub</a>._